tlcoles/conflict-resolution/README.md

 ## This is a subheading created locally

-  All of this content added to the readme file has been added from my local Git repository.
+  All of this content added to the readme file has been added from my local Git repository.#

+  ## This is the third heading added from github